yext/pages-starter-react-locations/README.md

 Contains a single `ci.json` file.
 This file defines how the Yext CI system will build your project.
 It is not used during local dev.
 However, it is used when running a local production build (i.e. `yext pages build`).

-NOTE: A `features.json` file will automatically be generated during CI build for you based on the `config`s defined in your templates.
-One has been checked in to this repo so that `yext pages generate-test-data` works out of the box (assuming you've `yext init`'ed with your Yext account).
-If this file doesn't exist then `yext pages build` will implicitly generate a new one when it calls `npm run directbuild` (defined in `sites-config/ci.json`).
+NOTE: A `features.json` file will automatically be generated during CI build for you based on the template configs defined in your templates.
+If this file doesn't exist then `yext pages build` will implicitly generate a new one when it calls `npm run build` (defined in `sites-config/ci.json`).
+In the recommended devleopment flow with `npm run dev`, the `features.json` will be automatically generated.

+NOTE: After changing your stream definitions, you should rerun `yext pages generate` and `yext pages generate-text-data` to ensure your local build pulls in the required data from the Knowledge Graph

 ### src